 Um… And we are in Missouri… enough said!

 You want to get a copy and give it a whirl?
+Find the link at the bottom of this post.

 This was not our writer’s workshop, but a quick little activity.
 I think if we continue to try opinion writing once a week we will get really good.